hxperk/WHSTechNotes/journal.md

 | Franklin | second  |   91A   |
 | Hardeep  | Third   |  61F    |
 | Marla    |   First    |   35B   |
+November 3, 2025
+The main issue comes up when the SNAP program runs short on funding.
+Then millions of families suddenly lose the help they count on for buying food.
+This matters a lot since so many folks, including low-income households, kids, and older people, depend on SNAP just to get decent meals.
+Without that support, food shortages and outright hunger spread fast among those groups.
+Tech could step in here by building apps or sites that point people toward free meal spots, nearby food pantries, or shops with special deals.
+Still, there are real hurdles to overcome.
+Plenty of people lack steady internet, do not own smartphones, or simply struggle with using digital tools well.
+If I got to design something for this, I would build an app named FoodLink.
+It would pull up free food options right away based on location.
+The app would give clear directions to those spots.
+It would also push out notices about fresh community food events.
+Even better, it would run without needing constant online connection.
+That way it reaches folks who cannot always get online.